 The majority of the program's teaching materials are in English, and parts of the teaching can be in English, also in the Danish class.

-No additional knowledge of a foreign language is required, other than what is stated in the admission requirements.
+No additional knowledge of a foreign language is required, other than that which is stated in the admission requirements and the national section of the curriculum.

 Exams must be presented in comprehensible Danish/English.